Subdivision Schemes in Metric Spaces: Introduction

 The paper is organized as follows.
 Section~\ref{sec:perlimin} presents a brief background survey that provides the necessary context for our work.
 The following Section~\ref{sec:CMS_perlimn} completes this survey with the definition of average in CMS, accompanied by examples.
 In Section~\ref{sec:main_convergence}, we introduce the foundational definitions and results related to refinement in complete metric spaces with an average.
 Section~\ref{sec:proximity1} is devoted to the first type of proximity analysis, while Section~\ref{sec:proximity2} introduces and explores the second type of proximity.
-In Sections 5 and 6, examples in various metric spaces are provided.
+In Sections~\ref{sec:proximity1} and ~\ref{sec:proximity2}, examples in various metric spaces are provided.
+Section~\ref{sec:nonstationary} is devoted to the definitions and convergence results concerning non-stationary schemes.

 A concise overview of the paper is provided as a roadmap in Figure~\ref{fig:org-map-new}.